snacksident/Newsies-Rush/README.md

 For this project I'd like to re-imagine the classic Paperboy video game.
 In this game you assume the role of a newspaper delivery person making your way through a neighborhood, delivering newspapers!
 The base gameplay should be pretty representative of the original games in the series.

-Stretch goals include powerup functionality (additional newspapers the player can collect to extend their run)
+Completed stretch goals include powerup functionality (additional newspapers the player can collect to extend their run)

 ___
 ## Technical Overview

+All objects on screen are objects constructed at game-start - each with differing x/y locations on the play-area.

 I placed all "house" objects into a single array which has a constantly increasing "Y Location" variable to simulate movement through the neighborhood.
+Houses "subscriber" status is randomized when the houses are initialized.
 The deliveryperson is controlled by keydown/keyup inputs - classic WASD movement.
 Gameplay happens on a pretty quick loop of 60ms to help the game feel smooth.
 Powerups (bonus newspapers) generate on the level every 5 seconds, but disappear as soon as the next powerup is placed.

 Instead of importing images for my visuals, I decided the "retro" look was better than any other alternatives I attempted.
 The player is represented by a narrow rectangle (a bicycle and its rider), houses are be large rectangles on the sides of the screen(different color borders to represent), and newspapers are small white squares.